russloewe/GnomeSlayer/README.md

 ## License

- This game is distributed with the MIT Lincense described in the file "LICENSE".
+ This game is distributed with the MIT License described in the file "LICENSE".